EPA Asbestos Review Delayed Due to COVID-19 PandemicAsbestos Exposure & Bans

-The U.S. Environmental Protection Agency postponed indefinitely a peer review of the recent asbestos risk evaluation draft done by its Science Advisory Committee on Chemicals.
+The U.S. Environmental Protection Agency postponed a peer review of the recent asbestos risk evaluation draft done by its Science Advisory Committee on Chemicals until June 8-11.

-A peer review virtual meeting was scheduled for April 27-30, but several independent scientific experts on the panel are no longer available.
-A Bloomberg Law article published this week explained that several health professionals serving on the committee could not attend because they needed to “give their full attention to the coronavirus crisis.”
+A peer review virtual meeting was scheduled for April 27-30, but some independent scientific experts on the panel were not available.
+A recent Bloomberg Law article explained that several health professionals serving on the committee could not attend because they needed to “give their full attention to the coronavirus crisis.”

 A peer review of the draft is a step toward the EPA’s final risk evaluation for asbestos, the ninth of the first 10 substances and chemicals to undergo increased scrutiny as part of the amended Toxic Substances Control Act.